-We try our very best to include the best ingredients in our products.
-If the option is available we do our best to include organic ingredients are able to get the ingredients organic we do but not everything is organic.
-We make sure that the suppliers we do source are providing the best quality, are free of animal testing, and are sustainable.
+We always strive to include the best ingredients in our products If an organic option is available we do our best to use it, but unfortunately not everything is organic.
+We use local ingredients whenever we can.
+We ensure that the suppliers we work with are providing a high quality product, which is free of animal testing and are sustainable.

 We make soap using the cold process method.
-We start by melting fats and oils together, and mixing water and sodium hydroxide together.
-When each are the correct temperature we mix them together.
-In the beginning the mixture will have the consistency of oil and have a translucent apperance, when the soap starts to saponify (to become soap) the consistency will thicken and become opaque.
-Right before we pour into the molds the scent and colorants are added.
-When all the soap is poured, the soap sits for two days before being cut.
+We start by melting fats and oils together, and mixing water and sodium hydroxide.
+When each mixture is the correct temperature, we mix them together.
+In the beginning, the mixture will have the consistency of olive oil and have a translucent appearance, but when the soap starts to saponify (to become soap) the consistency will thicken and become opaque.
+Right before we pour into the molds, the scent and colorants are added.
+After being poured, the soaps sits for two days before being cut.
 During this process, we cut groom and stamp the soaps.
 After grooming, the soap must sit for an entire month before it can be used, this process is called the curing stage.
-In this stage 20% of the water weight evaporates from the soap making it a harder bar of soap that will last longer in the sink or shower.
-That is how we make simple ingredients into soap for your bubbly enjoyment.
+In this stage 20% of the water weight evaporates from the soap, making it a bar harder so it will last longer.
+The finished bar of soap gets hand wrapped and shipped to a store or to your door!

-Lye soap was made before we knew how to calculate how much lye was needed to saponify each oil.
+Lye soap was made before we knew how to calculate how much lye was needed to saponify (the chemical reaction where oil and lye combine to make soap) with each oil.
 Each oil has a different amount of lye needed to make a soap molecule.
 Most of the time the recipe was a guess of how much of each oil and lye was needed.
-Lots of times there was too much lye in the recipe, hence the name Lye Soap.
-Now when soap is made we have calculators and formulas to help ensure that there is just enough lye and oils to make the perfect soap.
+Lots of times there was too much lye in the recipe, hence the name Lye Soap (made for great laundry soap, but not great for your skin).
+Now when soap is made we have calculators and formulas to help ensure that there is just enough lye and oils to make the perfect bar of soap.